 There are three classes of prescription drugs that are commonly abused.
 They are;

-- Opioids that are used to treat pain.
-55.7% of those who abuse pain relievers admitted to getting them from a family member or friend.
+- Opioids, used to treat pain, 56% of those who abuse pain relievers got them from family or friends

 The Dangers of Prescription Drug Abuse